-Development milestones during application delivery often fall short because the solution does not make the end-users life any better.
-Often times a software mistakenly serves the interests and quirks of a product owner or lead developer and not the business itself.
+Development milestones during application delivery often fall short because the solution does not improve the end users life.
+In these situations, software mistakenly serves the interests and quirks of a product owner or lead developer and not the business itself.

 - Are you simply automating a manual process and missing opportunities for automation?